 House District 101 (Gwinnett County)

-Swiney has alleged that Clark co-sponsored a 2011 bill mandating destruction of investigative files of public school employees that did not end in disciplinary action.
+Timothy Swiney, a political opponent, alleged in 2012 that Clark co-sponsored a bill mandating destruction of investigative files of public school employees that did not end in disciplinary action.
 Since Clark retired during the investigation, Swiney alleged, she “effectively destroyed all evidence of wrongdoing.”
 The bill in question, however, did not pass and, even if it had, would not have affected Clark’s situation.
-The bill, authored by Rep. Brooks Coleman, would only have affected investigative files of teachers exonerated by the state’s licensing agency after a full hearing.
+The bill, authored by Rep. Brooks Coleman, would only have affected teachers exonerated by the state’s licensing agency after a full hearing.

-- Re-elected in 2012 with 56% of the vote over Democratic candidate Timothy Swiney.
+- Re-elected 56-44% in 2012 over Democratic candidate Timothy Swiney.
 In 2010, Clark defeated Swiney in the Republican primary for the same seat.